Ali-Pourgheysari/Matrix/README.md

     <img src=".\screenshot\2 main page.PNG" width="250" higth="350" >
 </p>

-* Once you interd 0 you inset rows and columns of the matrix then you can insert the elements of the matrix.
-If the index was filled with a number(not 0) then This element will be shifted to next index.
+* Once you enter 0 you inset rows and columns of the matrix then you can insert the elements of the matrix.
+If the index was filled with a number(not 0) then This element will be shifted to the next index.
-* Once you interd 1 you can delete an element by giving the row and column.
+* Once you enter 1 you can delete an element by giving the row and column.
-* If you interd 2 you can search for an element by giving the value.
+* If you enter 2 you can search for an element by giving the value.
-* By intering 3 you can update an element by giving the row and column.
+* By entering 3 you can update an element by giving the row and column.
-* If you interd 4 you can print the matrix in usual form or the Sparse matrix form.
+* If you enter 4 you can print the matrix in the usual form or the Sparse matrix form.
-* As soon as you interd 5 you can save changes.
+* As soon as you enter 5 you can save changes.
 * By pressing * you can exit the application.

 <div dir='rtl' align="justify">